-Solicitor Holly Cook, in our leading Family law team, explains the potential benefits of arbitration vs court in divorce cases.
+Solicitor Holly Cook, in our leading Family Law team, explains the differences between arbitration and litigation (Court proceedings) in divorce cases.

 It is well documented that family courts across England and Wales are struggling under the pressure of the volume of cases being brought before them.
 The latest statistics released by the Ministry of Justice show that in April to June 2019, 64,813 new cases started in family courts across England and Wales with 10,335 of these being financial remedy applications.
 This is actually a decrease on the equivalent quarter in 2018 but our experience is that wait times and delays within the court system only continue to increase indicating that the courts are not equipped to cope with the demand.